TheCoreblank/chatApp/README.md

 - /exit, /quit - Closes client locally.

-- /faketext - Clears chat history and replaces it with a fake "lesson friendly" conversation.
-The conversation is shit, replace it.
+- /faketext - Clears chat history and replaces it with a conversation you entered earlier.
+Go faketext -end to see messages again.

 Server side